-A perfect example of content that combines all of the above elements is Living Video, a revolutionary form of video that allows viewers to interact directly with the player and get personalized content in real-time.
+A perfect example of content that combines all of the above elements is Living Video, a revolutionary form of video that allows viewers to interact directly with the player and get personalised content in real-time.

 Check out Living Video in action by clicking the lightning bolt in the mortgage calculator example below.

 Now imagine how Living Video could be used to engage with your own customers.
 For example, those interested in your insurance products could interact with the video to get a custom quote in a format they won’t forget.
-We’ve seen insurance leaders get some incredible results by leveraging our video personalization platform.
+We’ve seen insurance leaders get some incredible results by leveraging our video personalisation platform.
 Here are just a few:

 - 5x uplift in engagement